JetBrains/intellij-sdk-docs/topics/tutorials/build_system/deployment.md

 The resulting ZIP file is located in <path>build/distributions</path> and can then be installed via drag & drop (or using [plugin manager](https://www.jetbrains.com/help/idea/managing-plugins.html#installing-plugins-from-disk)) or uploaded to a [custom plugin repository](update_plugins_format.md).

-## Providing Your Hub Permanent Token to Gradle
+## Providing Your Personal Access Token to Gradle
-To deploy a plugin to the JetBrains Plugins Repository, you need to supply your [JetBrains Hub Permanent Token](https://plugins.jetbrains.com/docs/marketplace/plugin-upload.html).
+To deploy a plugin to the JetBrains Plugins Repository, you need to supply your Personal Access Token, which you can find on your profile page, in [My Tokens](https://plugins.jetbrains.com/author/me/tokens) section.

+To create a new token, provide its name and click the **Generate Token** button.
+A new token will be created and displayed right below.

+>  Copy it before you close this page and keep it in a secure location.
+This is the only time the token is visible.
+>
+{type="note"}

-This section describes two options to supply your _Hub Permanent Token_ via Gradle using:
+This section describes two options to supply your _Personal Access Token_ via Gradle using:
 * Environment variables,
 * Parameters to the Gradle task.